 6. I LOVE Manchester United football Club (or insert sports team here).

 This is vicarious love.
 It also includes TV shows and anything else that involves a bit of fantasy.
 These bring us entertainment, but we also develop attachments and a “rooting” factor.
 We begin to identify with players or characters or the story-lines or competition, and it attracts us with great anticipation and excitement over what’s going to happen next.
 There’s often a part of us that wants to be in the shoes of the people we’re watching, living in the roles they play and having an impact on the outcome (This happens to me all the time i must confess).

 Sports and TV are wonderful entertainment means; however, it’s hard to imagine making love with a TV..lol.

 Family love is the care, comfort, bond, and other emotions that we feel with family members.
 It’s a different form of attachment from love with a significant other, even though there are many similar properties.

-Family love undoubtedly is important in our lives, but most likely we won’t be sharing any romantic dinners with our mothers.
+Family love undoubtedly is important in our lives, but most likely we won’t be sharing any romantic dinners with our mothers or fathers.

 8. I LOVE YOU!

 I know this is the part we’ve all been waiting for, especially the ladies and gentlemen reading this now.
 This is the love we search for in a partner — i;e romantic love.
 This love often is sensationalized in movies and in real life (and is somewhat understood to be the “original” love), but these attachments still can be very strong and real.
 There is a pretty deep psychology to what romantic love actually is and where it comes from (and, as always, it’s debatable).
 But either way, this is the love where we feel we’ve found a partner we want to share our lives with.